 This process gave us a fantastic snapshot of what academics thought but it was vital that the views of patients, carers and those more widely affected by bowel cancer are central to the outcome of the study.
 We held a patient panel in August where nearly 30 people gave us their views on the priorities identified in the reports and helped guide the recommendations for the final publication.

-The feedback from the patient panel and reports will now be considered by our Steering Group who meet at the end of September.
-We will then write a final academic paper which will be submitted to a scientific journal by the end of the year.
+The feedback from the patient panel and reports was then discussed by our Steering Group who met at the end of September.
+We are now working on the final academic paper which will be submitted to a scientific journal by the end of the year.
 We are looking to launch the findings of the project in spring 2017.

 This project has the power to act as a catalyst for change and save thousands more lives in the future.
 The findings will influence future bowel cancer research, help fund projects that are going to make a real difference for patients and highlight the gaps in research where we and the research community can have the greatest positive impact.